Air pollution linked to 'missed' miscarriages in China: Study

 Additionally, "the risk increase is not linear but becomes more severe the higher the pollutant concentration", the study said.

+READ: Beijing set to exit list of world's top 200 most-polluted cities: Data

-Missed miscarriages occur when a fetus dies or stops growing in early pregnancy while remaining in the uterus, and are often detected during routine ultrasound tests weeks later.
+Missed miscarriages occur when a foetus dies or stops growing in early pregnancy while remaining in the uterus, and are often detected during routine ultrasound tests weeks later.

-Researchers from four universities as well as the Chinese Academy of Sciences tracked the pregnancies of over 250,000 women in Beijing from 2009 to 2017, including 17,497 who experienced missed miscarriages.
+Researchers from four universities as well as the Chinese Academy of Sciences tracked the pregnancies of more than 250,000 women in Beijing from 2009 to 2017, including 17,497 who experienced missed miscarriages.

 Researchers used measurements from air monitoring stations near the women's homes and workplaces to gauge subjects' exposure to pollution.

-"China is an aging society and our study provides an additional motivation for the country to reduce ambient air pollution for the sake of enhancing the birth rate," the paper's authors said.
+"China is an ageing society and our study provides an additional motivation for the country to reduce ambient air pollution for the sake of enhancing the birth rate," the paper's authors said.

 While the study showed a quantitative link between pollution and missed miscarriages, confirming a causal link would require ethically fraught lab experimentation on human embryos, said Shaun Brennecke, a professor at the University of Melbourne's Department of Obstetrics and Gynaecology, who was not involved in the study.